-Air Quality Index or AQI is the EPA’s (Environmental Protection Agency) for reporting air quality.
+Air Quality Index or AQI is the EPA’s (Environmental Protection Agency) method for reporting air quality.
 This system gauges the level of pollution in the air.
 Think of the system as a yardstick that ranges from 0 to 500.
 The higher the AQI number, the greater level of air pollution and the greater the health concern.
 These numbers are represented by six colors as well.
 The AQI range 0-50 is green and represents good air quality, while an AQI value of 300 is purple represents very unhealthy air quality.

 When it comes to determining AQI, there are five pollutants taken into consideration.
 These include: